Q. What are some organizations that you speak at or work closely with?

 Q. What are some of the specialized services that you offer?

 The reason we call it specialized services is because the service that we provide can vary depending on the client’s unique needs and circumstances.
 We essentially step in and help with whatever is needed like getting permission from a state regulatory agency to dig a water line under a train track, helping find a builder that is properly vetted and licensed and negotiating a fair price (not settling for the “athlete price”), assisting with making phone calls when credit cards are lost or stolen, and so much more.
 Foundation management is another one of those specialized services.
 It’s one thing to set up a foundation for charitable giving and quite another to help manage it.
-We can be a sounding board and provide counsel to the foundation as well as ensure that all the paperwork and tax filings are in compliance.
-Thirty years ago we didn’t think that one day we’d be arranging a big-name musical act for an athlete’s foundation event for 9,000 guests.
+We can be a sounding board and provide advisement to the foundation as well as ensure that all the paperwork and tax filings are in compliance.
+When we first started, we didn’t think that one day we’d be arranging a big-name musical act for an athlete’s foundation event for 9,000 guests.
 The point is that we become part of the athlete’s extended family in many cases.
 We’ve gone on mission trips with some of our clients, we help them celebrate the big events in their lives, and we get their first call on so many things.
 Our main goal is to make sure our clients don’t get any financial surprises that may take their focus off being able to operate at peak performance.